Greek spoon sweets and Philoxenia

 - One of the most exquisite and exotic natural sweeteners used in bourbon whiskey cocktails is fig preserves.
 Fig preserves makes the most decadent and exotic bourbon whiskey cocktails.

-- Spread fig preserves on toast for a festive breakfast: If you have a more sophisticated palate, slice freshly baked bread, top with almond cheese and homemade vanilla fig preserves.
+- Spread fig preserves on toast for a festive breakfast: If you have a more sophisticated palate, slice freshly baked bread, top with Sophia's vegan and dairy-free almond cheese and homemade vanilla fig preserves.
 Homemade vanilla fig preserves is perfect for a picnic, Thanksgiving and Christmas breakfast, a beautiful Sunday brunch with family and friends.

 - Vanilla fig preserves is a delicious topping for pancakes and waffles.